danielricks/autoplay/README.md

 Current games include:  Advent.z5 Adventureland.z5 Balances.z5 BrandX.z5 ...
 ```

+## Usage - Human

 There are several ways to play the games, either to get more intuition about the formatting of the text, or for fun.

 From the autoplay folder (text reformatted for agents):
 ```bash
 $ python play.py zork1.z5
 ```